 Even if you manage to find a reputable company to work with, many individuals, including a former staff member that used one of these companies, don't realize that using this service will actually lower your credit score.
 Since you are not paying your credit cards in full or according to the original contract, the credit card company will report that your accounts are delinquent which will lower your score every month.
 So instead of working to improve your credit score, you are actually lowering it.
 You have to wait until you finish the payment program to begin the process of rebuilding your credit and that may take years.

-Most of the people that I met with have debts beside credit cards that they need to deal with.
+Most of the people that I met with have debts besides credit cards that they need to deal with.
 These companies will only work with credit card debt.
-They will not assist you with medical bills, pay day loan or even taxes.
+They will not assist you with medical bills, payday loans, or even taxes.
 You have to handle those on your own.

 If you are struggling with your bills, don't fall victim to a scam artist who is not looking out for your best interests.
-Contact Hampton Roads Legal Services at 757-320-2010.
-I will meet with you and show you had a bankruptcy can start you on the path to becoming debt free.
+Contact Hampton Roads Legal Services at 757-276-6555.
+I will meet with you and show you had a bankruptcy can start you on the path to becoming debt-free.